 Reading Rewards Tickets: Write in which prizes are right for your family.
 When your child completes a row on his passport, he gets to pick a prize!

 Reading Log: Are you tracking books read this summer for school or other reading programs?
 Maybe you just want a record to save.
 This is the form for you!
-You can also offer a prize for number of pages read, so record those here as well.
+You can also offer a prize for the number of pages read, so record those here as well.
 There are two versions of the reading log.
-One has a space for your child to write a one-sentence summary of the book.
+One has space for your child to write a one-sentence summary of the book.
 The other just records the books read.
 Print the one you like best.

 Bookmarks: Print on cardstock and laminate if desired.
 Fun!